Rockies vs. Marlins Player Props Betting Odds

-Sportsbooks have listed player props for Luis Arraez, Charlie Blackmon and others when the Miami Marlins visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
+Jorge Soler is one of the players with prop bets for the taking when the Miami Marlins and the Colorado Rockies meet at Coors Field on Thursday (starting at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!